Why intern abroad?

 Students considering a global internship are encouraged to complete a Discover Study Abroad session.
 Then you can schedule an appointment with the advisor for international internships by contacting UI Study Abroad at 319-335-0353.

-UI student Samuel Knuth participated in an IES Internship in Rome in the summer of 2018.
+UI student Samuel Knuth participated in an IES Internship in Rome.

 If you do not receive credit for your internship abroad, you are not eligible for financial aid or scholarships through UI Study Abroad or the University of Iowa.
 Because your learning is the key goal for any internship, we encourage you to seek a placement that will provide you with an academic forum to reflect upon the internship experience and earn academic credit to substantiate your learning.